Covid-19 coronavirus: Pandemic halts vaccination for nearly 80 million children

-The coronavirus pandemic is interrupting immunisation against diseases including measles, polio and cholera that could put the lives of nearly 80 million children under the age of 1 at risk, according to a new analysis from the World Health Organization and partners.
+The coronavirus pandemic is interrupting immunisation against diseases including measles, polio and cholera that could put the lives of nearly 80 million children under the age of 1 at risk.

-In a new report issued on Friday, health officials warned that more than half of 129 countries where immunisation data were available reported moderate, severe or total suspensions of vaccination services during March and April.
+Ina new analysis from the World Health Organisation and partners, health officials warned that more than half of 129 countries where immunisation data were available reported moderate, severe or total suspensions of vaccination services in March and April.

-"Disruption to immunisation programs from the COVID-19 pandemic threatens to unwind decades of progress against vaccine-preventable diseases like measles," said WHO director-general Tedros Adhanom Ghebreyesus in a statement.
-The report was also produced by UNICEF, the Sabin Vaccine Institute and GAVI.
+"Disruption to immunisation programmes from the Covid-19 pandemic threatens to unwind decades of progress against vaccine-preventable diseases like measles," said WHO director general Tedros Adhanom Ghebreyesus.
+The report was also produced by Unicef, the Sabin Vaccine Institute and GAVI.

-UNICEF reported a significant delay in planned vaccine deliveries due to lockdown measures and a dramatic reduction in the number of available flights.
+Unicef reported a significant delay in planned vaccine deliveries because of lockdown measures and a dramatic reduction in the number of flights.
 More than 40 of Africa's 54 nations have closed their borders, though some allow cargo and emergency transport.

 Officials also noted that 46 campaigns to vaccinate children against polio have been suspended in 38 countries, mostly in Africa, as a result of the coronavirus pandemic.
 Measles campaigns have been suspended in 27 countries.